JamesParrott/sdna_open/README.md

 # sDNA_lite: A light(er) fork of sdna_open, Spatial Design Network Analysis

+Development now shifted to https://github.com/JamesParrott/sdna_lite (to leave the 200MB Git history on the full-fat repos).

 ## Changes:
  - No autocad dir
  - No logo dir